manish-shrivastava/indian-states-seed-data/README.md

-# indian-country's states / provice seed-data for ruby on rails.
+# Indian's states / provice seed-data for ruby on rails.

-This is a seed data for indian states / province list.
+This is a seed data for the country Indian -  states / province list.
 It is directly importable by running rake db:seed command.

 ## Country Table